 Joint Ventures/Licensing

 There are opportunities for joint ventures and licensing in some manufacturing and import sectors.
 In the mining sector, Malian law has local content requirements.
-The 2023 mining code and the law related to local contents require subcontractors and “punctual frequent suppliers” of mining companies to give opportunities to Malian national to hold 35 percent of their shares.
+The 2023 mining code and the law related to local contents require subcontractors and “punctual frequent suppliers” of mining companies to give opportunities to Malian nationals to hold at least 35 percent of their shares.
 Additionally, there are some specific limits on ownership in the mining and media sectors.
 Foreign investors in the mining sector can own up to 65 percent of a mining company, the state of Mali and Malian nationals having the option to own respectively 30 and 5 percent of the shares.
 Foreign investors in media companies must have a 50 percent or lower ownership stake.

 Express Delivery

 Mali’s publicly owned post office, Office National des Postes du Mali, is the main express delivery service company in Mali, alongside private international companies like DHL and TNT.
-Some private firms also exist.
+Some other private firms also exist.
 Delivery from New York or Washington to Bamako can take 24 to 72 hours.

 Due Diligence